-ECON 265 4 W, S Microeconomics
+ECON 265 Microeconomics

 An economic analysis of the workings of the market system in the United States.
 The factors that determine prices, costs, elasticity, utility, demand, supply, and the factors of production (land, labor, capital) when monopoly and pure competition exist and when conditions between these two models of competition exist.
+3 F

-ECON 270 3 S Healthcare Economics
+ECON 270 Healthcare Economics

 An analysis of the unique characteristics of the economics of the health care industry in the United States.
 Emphasis on managed care dynamics, including the role of third-party sources of payment, as well as the economics of information, including moral hazard and adverse selection problems.
+Odd years.

-ECON 371 4 W Money, Banking and Capital Markets
+ECON 371 Money, Banking and Capital Markets